Lowering barriers to automation for SMB warehouse operations

 - 3 min read

+Conversations about warehouse automation have been dominated by headlines around mega-operators like Amazon and large 3PLs investing heavily in robotics and AI.
 Yet a quieter, equally significant shift is underway across small and midsize warehouse operations.
 Automation is becoming increasingly accessible, practical, and performance-enhancing.

 Smaller warehouses face tight labor markets, rising wage costs, fluctuating demand, and customer expectations for speed and accuracy.
-Manual workflows might be familiar, but equate to a constant struggle to keep pace with those demands.
+Manual workflows might be familiar, but they equate to a constant struggle to keep pace with those demands.

 Research shows that nearly half of logistics and material-handling organizations reported using some form of robotics by 2025.
 This is a sharp increase from just a few years earlier, driven in part by new consumption models that make automation more attainable.

-More broadly, supply chain analysts note that automation is no longer the sole province of large corporations; interest from midsize and smaller participants is rising as technology becomes modular, interoperable, and easier to integrate into existing facilities.
+More broadly, supply chain analysts note that automation is no longer the sole province of large corporations.
+Interest from midsize and smaller participants is rising as technology becomes modular, interoperable, and easier to integrate into existing facilities.

 Small and mid-tier warehouses are focusing on automation applications that deliver tangible, quick value: